NipunSam-4/CS216_Assignment2_Blockfinity/README.md

 You will have to run the program in different terminals and name your peer in each terminal.
 The above steps can be followed in each terminal.
+ The interface of the output is shown in Bonus_q_interface image.